nabekabebe/Python-Text-Editor/readme.md

-# Simple Text Editor with Python Tkinter
+# Text Editor with Python Tkinter

 This is a simple text editor created using Python Tkinter, a popular GUI toolkit.
 The editor provides essential features for text editing along with some additional functionalities to enhance the user experience.